-This section was last reviewed by the Aquatic Environment Working Group for the May 2012 Fishery Assessment Plenary.
-Tables were updated and minor corrections to the text were made for the May 2013 Fishery Assessment Plenary.
-This summary is from the perspective of the squid trawl fishery; a more detailed summary from an issue by issue perspective is available in the Aquatic Environment & Biodiversity Annual Review (www.mpi.govt.nz/Default.aspx?TabId=126&id=1644).
+This section was last reviewed by the Aquatic Environment Working Group for the May 2016 Fishery Assessment Plenary.
+This summary is from the perspective of the squid trawl fishery; a more detailed summary from an issue by issue perspective is available in the 2015 Aquatic Environment & Biodiversity Annual Review (www.mpi.govt.nz/document-vault/11521).